-Keep in mind that there are some caveats regarding options trading in Europe and the UK that you should be aware of.
+Keep in mind that there are some caveats regarding options trading in Europe that you should be aware of.
 Some platforms advertise their pricing structure geared towards the US market and are only applicable to US residents.
-Higher fees may apply for EU and UK-based investors (which we’ve noted these instances in our platform breakdowns above).
+Higher fees may apply for EU-based investors (we’ve noted these instances in our platform breakdowns above).

 We hope you’ve found this article and the information we’ve shared quite helpful and valuable.
-Do you have any feedback with what we’ve written?
-Feel free to let us know down in the comments section.
+Do you have any feedback on what we’ve written?
+Feel free to let us know in the comments section.

 Can you buy options in Europe?